 Chile is a country occupying a long strip of land on the west of South American and borders Peru to the north, Bolivia to the northeast, and Argentina to the east.
-Spain conquered and colonised the region in the mid-16th century, replacing Inca rule in the north and centre, but failing to defeat the Mapuche who inhabited what is now south-central Chile.
-After declaring its independence from Spain in 1818, Chile emerged as a republic and today is a thriving nation.
+Spain conquered and colonized the region in the mid-16th century, replacing Inca rule in the north and center, but failing to defeat the Mapuche, who inhabited what is now south-central Chile.
+After declaring its independence from Spain in 1818, Chile emerged as a republic, and today is a thriving nation.

-The museums in Chile are a great way to discover the history, art and culture Chile.
-Discover the great art, historical characters, artists, events and architecture of Chile by walking through the grand mansions or modern institutions exhibit invaluable and historic masterpieces and artefacts.
+The museums in Chile are a great way to discover the history, art, and culture of Chile.
+Discover the great art, historical characters, artists, events, and architecture of Chile by walking through the grand mansions or modern institutions that exhibit invaluable and historical masterpieces and artifacts.

 Museum Highlights in Chile include: